 Osino Announces Filing of Amended and Restated Technical Report for Its Twin Hills Gold Project and Ondundu Gold Project, Namibia

-/EIN News/ -- VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
-(TSXV:OSI) (FSE:RSR1) (OTCQX:OSIIF) ("Osino” or “the Company”) wishes to announce that it has filed its amended and restated pre-feasibility study technical report entitled, "Amended and Restated Pre-Feasibility Study of the Twin Hills Gold Project, Namibia, NI 43-101 Technical Report" dated effective September 6, 2022 and signed April 24, 2023 (the "PFS Technical Report") for its pre-feasibility study announced in the Company's news release dated September 6, 2022, which amends and restates the initial pre-feasibility study filed on October 26, 2022 (the "Previous PFS").
+VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
+OSI (FSE:RSR1) OSIIF ("Osino" or "the Company") wishes to announce that it has filed its amended and restated pre-feasibility study technical report entitled, "Amended and Restated Pre-Feasibility Study of the Twin Hills Gold Project, Namibia, NI 43-101 Technical Report" dated effective September 6, 2022 and signed April 24, 2023 (the "PFS Technical Report") for its pre-feasibility study announced in the Company's news release dated September 6, 2022, which amends and restates the initial pre-feasibility study filed on October 26, 2022 (the "Previous PFS").

 The PFS Technical Report updates and replaces the Previous PFS to provide disclosure to more correctly meet the form requirements of National Instrument 43-101—Standards of Disclosure for Mineral Projects ("NI 43-101").